Fiveable

 Sometimes you buy something just because of the moment you're in.
 Situational influences are temporary conditions that nudge you toward or away from a purchase:

-• Store design: Lighting, music, layout, and even smell.
-Grocery stores put bakeries near the entrance because the smell of bread makes you hungry and willing to buy more.
+• Store design: Noise, lighting, and organization.
+Grocery stores often put bakeries near the entrance because the smell of bread can make you hungry and willing to buy more.

-• Timing: You're way more likely to buy snacks at 9 PM than at 9 AM.
+• Timing: You're more likely to buy snacks late at night than first thing in the morning.

 • Product availability: If the size you want is sold out, you might buy a substitute or walk away entirely.